 Water pollution mainly occurs when several harmful chemical substances or microorganisms contaminate a river, stream, ocean, lake, or any water body.
 Water pollution degrades the quarter of the water and returns it toxic to the environment and mankind.

 Water is vulnerable to being polluted.
 Water is also known as the universal solvent that can dissolve any substance on the earth.
 That is the main reason also why water is easily polluted compared to the other elements of the environment.
-Hazardous materials from the towns, farms, and factories dissolve into water and cause water pollution.
+Hazardous materials from the towns, farms, and factories dissolve into water and cause water pollution and marine pollution.
 There are different types of water pollution in the environment and they are:

 - Surface Water Pollution: The natural sources of surface water are those that are found on the surface of the earth like lakes, rivers, seas, lagoons, etc. Toxic materials enter the surface water, mix or dissolve physically into the stream and cause surface water pollution.